Jisung-P91/Jisung-P91.github.io/index.md

 Hi, my name is Ji Sung Park.
 This is a place for me to write on things that I am genuinely interested in.

+## **Blog #18 Unintended consequence of overturning the female inequality** ##
+*2024-03-19*

+When you want to make a fair game for everyone, something's gotta give.
+The gender movement has improved the female rights in many different societies.
+The gender pay gap is narrowing to an all-time low (although it is still 77 cents for every dollar paid to men), there are more females students on university campuses and more female leaders are taking the podium.
+While this all looks like what it should be in aggregate, an [increasing number](https://www.ft.com/content/1decbdd1-3518-4faa-be7d-e1bc0471ad9d) thinks that we have done way so much for women equality that the men's equality is left in the shadows, or even compromised.
+Especially, the Gen-Z men are more inclined to feel discriminated.
+Some [reasoned](https://www.economist.com/leaders/2024/03/14/making-sense-of-the-gulf-between-young-men-and-women) that the female outperformance in schools, which translate to better career advances and higher expectations for mating, leaves the less-educated men resentful and angry in the far right.
+The gender movement should be aimed at correcting the systemic prejudice and discrimination embedded in our society.
+There will be unavoidable tale of woes from men during this rebalacing process who have capitalized on the male-dominant society in the past decades.
+However, we must ensure that the young generations don't view this as biased against their own sex growing up.
+We must strive to ensure that there is no men's rights movement in the future.

 ## **Blog #17 How are noodles different from other staple food** ##
 *2024-03-15*